finappster/basiq-sdk-python/README.md

 # Basiq.io Python SDK

-This is the documentation for the Python SDK for Basiq.io API This SDK is compatible with Python 3
+This is the documentation for the Python SDK for Basiq.io API.

+This SDK is compatible with Python 3

 ## Introduction